monk-io/docs/docs/basics/monk-in-10.md

 ## Getting Monk

-Install Monk for your OS.
-For more detailed instructions see [Getting Monk](get-monk.md).
+Install MonkOS on your machine.
+For more detailed instructions see [Getting MonkOS](get-monk.md).

 <Tabs
 defaultValue="macOS"